nedbat/coveragepy/doc/howitworks.rst

 ---------

 At the heart of the execution phase is a Python trace function.
-This is a function that Python interpreter invokes for each line executed in a program.
+This is a function that the Python interpreter invokes for each line executed in a program.
 Coverage.py implements a trace function that records each file and line number as it is executed.